 Parathyroid cancer is very rare.
 Most cases of parathyroid disease, including almost all cases of overactive parathyroid, are not cancer.
 At Seattle Cancer Care Alliance (SCCA), our endocrine tumor specialists — all UW Medicine doctors — have experience evaluating and treating people whose disease is cancer related.

 You have 4 parathyroid glands in your neck — 2 near each half of your thyroid gland.
 Normally each parathyroid gland is about the size of a grain of rice.
 They make and release parathyroid hormone (PTH), which helps maintain a healthy level of calcium in your blood.

-Cancer in a parathyroid gland usually causes a high level of PTH (hyperparathyroidism) and, as a result, a high level of calcium in your blood (hypercalcemia).
+Cancer in a parathyroid gland usually causes a high level of PTH (overactive parathyroid, or hyperparathyroidism).
+This leads to a high level of calcium in your blood (hypercalcemia).
 High blood calcium can be dangerous, and it requires treatment.

 Typically cancer develops in only 1 of the 4 parathyroid glands.

 Hypercalcemia from parathyroid cancer can lead to a range of symptoms.
 But the symptoms are not always obvious.
 They can include:

 - Unexplained weight loss

 If cancer causes a parathyroid gland in your neck to grow, you may have somewhat different symptoms, such as these:

 - Shortness of breath